Tobias-Dwyer/Personal-Website/content/outreach/index.md

 I also worked as lead mentor for all chemical engineering graduate mentors where I both led mentorship efforts for first year graduate students and led the intro to graduate school course.

 I have mentored several undergraduate researchers, 2 have graduated winter semester 2022, both taking jobs in industry.

-My current mentee, will graduate in 2025 and conducts research in active matter with the goal of pursuing a PhD in chemical engineering after graduation.
+My third mentee, Katherine Ellis, is now a PhD student at Northwestern University.
+While working with me she developed simulations of active matter in fluctuating environments in collaboration with the Schwartz Lab at University of Colorado, Boulder.

 Curriculum: